mikezucc/nUIKit/README.md

 In terminal, `nano ~/.bashrc` and paste at the end `export PATH=~/swift3/usr/bin/:"${PATH}" in pwd first`.
 Make sure to copy the Swift 3 directory to `~/` first and then rename the top level folder to swift3

+If you have trouble, go to the Linux section on here https://swift.org/download/#using-downloads

 https://github.com/twostraws/SwiftGD

 https://github.com/Itseez/opencv